Academany/FabAcademy-Handbook/basic_fab_academy_course_info.md

 ### Required Documentation

 Students are required to document their work each week for the unit covered and homework will be reviewed during each weekly class cycle.
-Your local instructor or remote guru will review your documentation in detail every four weeks to make sure you are not falling behind.
+Your local instructor or remote guru will review your documentation in detail every week to make sure you are not falling behind.

 Your Fab Academy documentation must show completion of the unit and core skill competencies.
 It will be in HTML format and must be able to exist within a GIT archive.